A Luna \'etale slice theorem for algebraic stacks: Global applications

 Let $\pi\co \cW\to W$ be the good moduli space of $\cW$ and consider the morphism $g=(f,\pi)=\cW\to \cX\times W$.
 For a point $\xi\in |W|$, let $\xi^0\in |\cW|$ denote the unique point that is closed in the fiber $\cW_\xi$.
 Let $Q_b\subseteq |W|$ be the locus of points $\xi\in |W|$ such that $g(\xi^0)$ is closed in $|(\cX\times W)_\xi|=|\cX_{\kappa(\xi)}|$.
 This locus is constructible.
 Indeed, the subset $\cW^0=\{\xi^0\;:\;\xi\in |W|\}\subseteq |\cW|$ is easily seen to be constructible; hence so is $g(\cW^0)$ by Chevalley's theorem.
 The locus $Q_b$ equals the set of points $\xi\in |W|$ such that $g(\cW^0)_\xi$ is closed which is constructible by~\cite[IV.9.5.4]{EGA}.
 The locus $Q_b$ contains $\Spec \oh_{W,\pi(w)}$ by hypothesis \itemref{TI:gms:geom-closed} (recall that $\hat{\cX}_x=\cW\times_W \Spec \hat{\oh}_{W,\pi(w)}$).
 Therefore, after replacing $\cW$ with an open saturated neighborhood of $w$, we may assume that $f \co \cW \to \cX$ satisfies condition (Ib).

 For condition (II), we may replace $\cX$ by $\overline{ \{y\} }$.
 By \itemref{TI:gms:unique-closed}, there is a unique closed point $x \in \overline{ \{y\} }$ and we can find a commutative diagram as in \eqref{E:completion} for $x$.
 By \itemref{TI:gms:geom-closed} we can, since $f$ is \'etale, also assume that $\cW$ has a unique closed point.
-This implies that $\Gamma(\cW, \oh_{\cW}) = k$ and $\hat{\cX}_x = \cW$.
+Now let $B=\Gamma(\cW,\oh_{\cW})$; then $B$ is a domain of finite type over $k$ \cite[Thm.~4.16(viii),(xi)]{alper-good}; in particular, $B$ is a Jacobson domain.
+Since $\cW$ has a unique closed point, so too does $\Spec B$ \cite[Thm.~4.16(iii)]{alper-good}.
+Hence, $B$ is also local and so $\Gamma(\cW, \oh_{\cW}) = k$.
+By Theorem \ref{T:complete}\itemref{T:complete:etale-pres}, $\hat{\cX}_x = \cW$.
 By hypothesis \itemref{TI:gms:injective-on-k}, $f \co \cW \to \cX$ is an \'etale monomorphism which is also surjective by hypothesis \itemref{TI:gms:unique-closed}.
 We conclude that $f \co \cW \to \cX$ is an isomorphism establishing condition (II). \end{proof}